 Venus Concept to Release Fourth Quarter and Fiscal Year 2022 Financial Results on March 27, 2023

-/EIN News/ -- TORONTO, Feb.
-08, 2023 (GLOBE NEWSWIRE) -- Venus Concept Inc. (“Venus Concept” or the “Company”) (NASDAQ: VERO), a global medical aesthetic technology leader, announced today that fourth quarter and fiscal year 2022 financial results will be released before the market opens on Monday, March 27, 2023.
+TORONTO, Feb.
+08, 2023 (GLOBE NEWSWIRE) -- Venus Concept Inc. ("Venus Concept" or the "Company") VERO, a global medical aesthetic technology leader, announced today that fourth quarter and fiscal year 2022 financial results will be released before the market opens on Monday, March 27, 2023.

 Management will host a conference call at 8:00 a.m.
 Eastern Time on March 27, 2023 to discuss the results of the quarter and the year with a question and answer session.
 Those who would like to participate may dial 877-407-2991 (201-389-0925 for international callers) and provide access code 13736286.
 A live webcast of the call will also be provided on the investor relations section of the Company's website at ir.venusconcept.com.